Hello, my name is Ben.

 So, after getting in contact with the John Muir Trust and Marine Conservation Society, I am now raising money to support their incredible restoration work; as well as undertaking beach cleans, seaweed surveys, other citizen science projects, and any other voluntary work I can get involved in.

-To get between these, I will be walking and kayaking.
+To get between these, I will be walking, kayaking, and cycling.

 But, since the coastline is such a wiggly and unpredictable route to follow, I expect to be moving in all sorts of wonderful different ways, like wading, climbing, crashing, sloshing, slipping, skipping, scrambling, dodging, falling, sliding, drifting, hauling, crawling, trotting, bounding, slogging, jogging, paddling, and probably, also, inevitably, swimming.